l-rossi/InclusionReferencesKG/README.md

 ### spaCy

-Spacy and coreferee require additional downloads which can be done from the console (with an active Anaconda environment):
+SpaCy and coreferee require additional downloads which can be done from the console (with an active Anaconda environment):

 ```console
 python -m spacy download en_core_web_lg